Z2PackDev/Z2Pack/doc/source/tutorial_system.rst

 First-principles codes
 ~~~~~~~~~~~~~~~~~~~~~~
 Depending on which first-principles code you use, there are a few things that you should look out for, and input parameters that must be set.
 In general, the easiest way to get started is by using one of the :ref:`examples <z2pack_examples>` provided.

 Quantum Espresso
 ''''''''''''''''
+Of the first-principles codes which have been tested, Quantum Espresso currently has the best integration with Z2Pack.
+Starting with version **TODO** (with Wannier90 version 2.1 or higher) it supports calculating topological invariants on arbitrary surfaces.

+ABINIT
+''''''

 VASP
 ''''